nativelibs4java/Scalaxy/Reified/README.md

 scalaVersion := "2.10.2"

-// Dependency at compilation-time only (not at runtime). libraryDependencies += "com.nativelibs4java" %% "scalaxy-reified" % "0.3-SNAPSHOT" % "provided"
+// Dependency at compilation-time only (not at runtime). libraryDependencies += "com.nativelibs4java" %% "scalaxy-reified" % "0.3-SNAPSHOT"

 // Scalaxy/Reified snapshots are published on the Sonatype repository. resolvers += Resolver.sonatypeRepo("snapshots")